jlastwood/pmstreamlit/thepmmonitor-vision.md

 ## Risk template and automated probability

 Many project managers have difficulty identifying risks, convincing their stakeholders that they should identify risks in their projects early and have a strategy to address them.
-Projects are about taking risks to achieve a new state, a new pproduct, process or goal.
+Projects are about taking risks to achieve a new state, product, process or goal.

 ## Earned Value Analysis